nroduit/weasis-pacs-connector/README.md

 See the [JNLP Builder documentation](JnlpBuilder)

+### Installation ###

+It requires a web application container like JBoss or Tomcat.

+Go [here](https://sourceforge.net/projects/dcm4che/files/Weasis/) and download these Weasis files.
+* From the folder with the latest version number:
+	- [weasis.war] Weasis Web distribution which run with Java Web Start.
+	- [weasis-ext.war] Optional package for exporting the images to build an ISO image for CD/DVD
+	- [weasis-i18n.war] Optional package for Weasis translations
+* From weasis-pacs-connector folder:
+	- [weasis-pacs-connector.war]
+	- [dcm4chee-web-weasis.jar] Optional package for [dcm4che-web3](http://www.dcm4che.org/confluence/display/WEA/Installing+Weasis+in+DCM4CHEE)

 ## Configuration of weasis-pacs-connector ##

 The default configurations works directly with [dcm4che-web3](http://www.dcm4che.org/confluence/display/WEA/Installing+Weasis+in+DCM4CHEE).
 To override the configuration of weasis-pacs-connector, download [weasis-connector-default.properties](src/main/resources/weasis-connector-default.properties) and rename it weasis-pacs-connector.properties.
 This file named weasis-pacs-connector.properties must be placed in the classpath of the application: